Archie Bunker's Place: Production

-Unlike All in the Family, which took place largely in the Bunker family home, Archie Bunker's Place was set primarily in the local tavern Archie owned, and was videotaped with the shot of a closed set with multiple cameras, with the best takes being edited together using a laugh track instead of a live studio audience.
+Unlike All in the Family, which took place largely in the Bunker family home, Archie Bunker's Place was set primarily in the local tavern Archie owned, and was videotaped on a closed set with multiple cameras, the best takes being edited together using a laugh track instead of a live studio audience.
 The finished product was then shown to live audiences attending tapings of One Day at a Time, thus providing a laugh track from real laughter for the show.

 Production of all seasons of Archie Bunker's Place took place at Studios 31 & Bob Barker Studio at Television City Studios in Hollywood, the original production home of All in the Family for that show's first six seasons.

 The theme song for Archie Bunker's Place was a re-scored instrumental version by Ray Conniff of "Those Were the Days," the long-familiar opening theme to All in the Family.
 The closing theme, "Remembering You," was a re-scored version of All in the Family's closing theme.
 Both versions featured a Dixieland-styled arrangement.
 The opening credits featured a view of the Queensboro Bridge, which connects Manhattan to Queens, followed by shots taken along Steinway Street in Astoria.

 Carroll O'Connor was frustrated over the cancellation when the show did not have an appropriate closure.
 He vowed never to work in any type of show with CBS again.
 He would later work for CBS again when he starred in In the Heat of the Night; when NBC decided not to renew the series it moved to CBS, which allowed the series to continue for two more years and have a proper ending.

 The series was briefly rerun on TV Land in 2002 and 2003, including the unaired Gloria pilot.
 The last episode did air in a marathon along with the final episodes of All in the Family, The Jeffersons and Gloria.
 The series is currently shown on Antenna TV as of August 2018, replacing its parent series while it moved to GetTV in January 2018, until it later aired on MeTV in February 2022, and later MeTV's sister station Catchy Comedy as of March 2023.

 Whereas All in the Family had been inspired by a British series, Till Death Us Do Part, the British series would later get a sequel; first, the short-lived Till Death..., and then In Sickness and in Health.
 Dandy Nichols, who had played Else Garnett (the British inspiration for Edith Bunker), coincidentally died after the first season of In Sickness and in Health, and the second-season premiere (strongly paralleling "Archie Alone") deals with her widower Alf Garnett dealing with grief in much the same way as Archie did with Edith's death.